 The walk is flat and fairly easy going and passes right past the famous Cley Windmill.
 There are tea rooms and pubs in Cley as well as the Cley Deli, if you need some refreshment when you get there.
 The walk is suitable for older children, although may be too long for very young children & toddlers.
 OK for pushchairs, although off roaders with 3 wheels will find it easier.
 The walk is about 1 mile each way.
 Take your binoculars if you have any, as there are lots of interesting birds to be seen on the marshes.

-Walk to Morston Quay
+Walk from Blakeney to Morston Quay along the coastal footpath

 You can also walk or jog from the other end of Blakeney quay to Morston quay (avoid this walk at very high tides as it goes under water).
 This is a much shorter walk and takes about 20-30 minutes each way.
 There is a small tea , ice-cream & sweets bar at Morston in the summer months for refreshment before the walk back.
 The Eccles cakes are scrummy !